Judge Won’t Reinstate Third-Degree Murder Charge in George Floyd Case

 “In a nutshell, this court agrees with the analysis in the Noor dissent,” Cahill wrote.

 Plunkett and Chauvin’s attorney, Eric Nelson, declined to comment.
+A spokesman for the Minnesota Attorney General’s Office said they are reviewing the ruling.

-Neither a spokesman for the Minnesota Attorney General’s Office nor attorneys for the other two officers responded to requests for comment early Thursday afternoon.
+Attorneys for the other two officers did not respond to requests for comment early Thursday afternoon.